d4rkc0d3r/d4rkAvatarOptimizer/README.md

   * Some examples of this are wire frame shaders and screen space ambient occlusion
 * With blocked shaders all merged meshes that now rely on shader toggles are always visible
   * Make sure DPS/TPS penetrators don't show up!
 The optimizer tries to detect and exclude them from shader toggles.
 If it fails you need to exclude them manually
-### Full
+### Aggressive
 Some of the settings used here compromise quality of the avatar heavily when animations/shaders are blocked.
 It has some more experimental & some behavior changing ones.
 Testing that your avatar still works as intended is very needed in this mode.
-If it doesn't switch to a lower optimization preset.
+If it doesn't work correctly switch to a lower optimization preset.

 ## Why my Shader Pink?
 Shaders can do a lot of *weird* things, therefore the optimizer is bound to fail on some of them.
 Here is a couple things you could try: